bgoncharuck/bbia/README.md

 If you try to use other realizations (languages) that will not work.

 <p>It will support any statically typed language.
-I will add simple port to C (unsigned ver), Java, C# and JavaScript(TypeScript) for every release.
+I will add simple port to C (unsigned ver), Java, C# and JavaScript for every release.
 Will be added Rust version.
 You are free to add other languages.

 ## What works for now? : Operations